Mediation in Family Law

 - where there is a contravention of an existing order.

-Mediation involves attending a meeting with a neutral third party FDR practitioner.
+Family law mediation involves attending a meeting with a neutral third party FDR practitioner.
 The practitioner is trained in mediation and negotiation specifically for family law disputes.
-There is an option known as shuttle mediation that involves parties attending mediation through separate rooms if it is not suitable for them to be in one room.
+There is an option known as shuttle mediation that involves parties attending the family law mediation through separate rooms if it is not suitable for them to be in one room.
 Both parties also have the option to have their lawyer present throughout this process.

 Parties are required to disclose documents of their financial position and other relevant information.
 The FDR practitioner assesses the information, listens to both sides and assists the parties to come to a mutual agreement.
 The main focus is to resolve specific issues, not concentrate on the emotional side of the relationship.
 Both parties will have the opportunity to express their concerns and consider different options in a safe and supportive environment.